Ted Jolliffe: Early life and education

 His Oxford experiences made him a socialist and he joined the Co-operative Commonwealth Federation shortly after it was formed in 1932 during his summer vacation.
 He helped form an overseas branch of the CCF at Oxford that year.
 He was called to the bar in England, and was the first Canadian to win the Arden scholarship.
-When Jolliffe permanently returned from Oxford, he worked as the CCF's Ontario organizer and was called to the bar in Ontario and practised law in Toronto from 1938 onwards.
+When Jolliffe permanently returned from Oxford, he worked as the CCF's Ontario organizer.
+He was called to the bar in Ontario and practised law in Toronto from 1938 onwards.

 He was a candidate in the 1935 Canadian election in the Toronto riding of St. Paul's, placing fourth.
 He ran again in the 1940 federal election, this time in the York East electoral district.
 He was noted for calling out the former federal Conservative government for neglecting World War I soldiers on their return home, and that this time, "proper measures be taken to protect the future of Canadian soldiers and their dependents."
 He countered that a C.C.F. government would stop war profiteering and the protect the interests of the country's soldiers and "small taxpayers."
 He was soundly defeated, like every other Ontario CCF candidate, placing a distant third.

 Leader and 1943 election

-He became the first leader of the Ontario CCF in 1942.
-The following year, he led the party to within five seats of victory with 34 seats and 32% of the vote in the election of 1943 that elected a Conservative minority government under George Drew.
-He won the York South seat, and became its Member of Provincial Parliament (MPP).
+Jolliffe became the first political leader of the Ontario CCF on April 3, 1942, at the party's annual convention.
+The 1943 Ontario general election proved to be a peak period for him and the party as he led the CCF to within five seats of victory with 34 seats and 32% of the vote.
+That election brought in a new Conservative minority government under George Drew.
+After the election, the Conservatives began an over 40-year-dynasty governing Ontario.
+Jolliffe won the York South seat, and became its Member of Provincial Parliament (MPP) as well as the new leader of the Official Opposition.